-Lowe’s sells home improvement products, hardware, appliances, building and roofing materials, lumber, paint, lighting, plumbing items, etc., to consumers and contractors.
-Total revenue was about $96,250 million in the past twelve months giving the company roughly 10% of the $1 trillion home improvement and hardware market.
+Lowe's sells home improvement products, hardware, appliances, building and roofing materials, lumber, paint, lighting, plumbing items, and more to consumers and contractors.
+Total revenue was about $96.25 billion in the past twelve months giving the company roughly 10% of the $1 trillion home improvement and hardware market.

-Lowe's reported excellent first-quarter results beating estimate.
+Lowe's beat forecasts for its first-quarter earnings with excellent results.
 The company tends to grow during good times and bad.
 Renovations and new home sales drive growth.
 So even if inflation trends are higher, followed by interest and mortgage rates, homeowners will likely complete home projects.

 Lowe's is known as a Dividend King with 60 years of increases.
 The company's dividend has a high growth rate of approximately 18.8% in the past decade and 17.32% in the trailing 5-years.
-Both rates are more than double inflation, meaning your passive income growth will beat it.
+Both growth rates are roughly double the current inflation rate, so your passive income growth can keep ahead of inflation.
 The forward dividend rate is $3.20 per share, giving a dividend yield of 1.60%.
 The payout ratio is a conservative 25% leaving room for many more increases.

 Lowe's is trading at a reasonable price-to-earnings (P/E) ratio of ~14.8X, below its range in the past decade.

 Inflation can punish many companies, especially if they have no pricing power.
 However, some categories of companies have historically done well during times of inflation.
 Investors should consider these stocks for dividend growth or income portfolios.
 If you are trying to live off of dividends, your passive income stream must grow faster than inflation.